Simryn Gill

-Simryn Gill (born 1959) is a Singapore-born artist who specializes in sculpture, photography, drawing, writing and publishing.
+Simryn Gill (born 1959) is a Singapore-born artist who specializes in sculpture, photography, drawing, printmaking, writing, and publishing.
 Throughout her career, Gill has presented her art at several significant events, including Germany's Documenta art show and the Venice Biennale, and is one of Australia's most famous contemporary artists.
 Gill lives between Sydney, Australia, and Port Dickson, Malaysia.

 Early life and career

-Although born in Singapore, much of Gill’s childhood was spent moving from country to country, her parents moving to Malaysia, India, and the United Kingdom, where she remained throughout her young adulthood.
+Although she was born in Singapore, throughout her childhood her family moved to Malaysia, India, and the United Kingdom, the latter being where she remained throughout her young adulthood.
 There, she met her future husband, a social anthropologist named Souchou Yao, with whom she would go on to have two children with.
-In 1987, the family settled in Australia, where she would attend the South Australian School of Art to pursue her passion for artistic expression.
-However, a few months into her degree, Gill dropped out of her courses, partially as a result of her pressing responsibilities to help raise two young children in addition to her increasing dissatisfaction with the lack of novelty in her studies.
+In 1987, the family settled in Australia, where she would attend the South Australian School of Art to pursue her interest in artistic expression.
+However, a few months into her degree, Gill dropped out of her courses, both as a result of her pressing responsibilities to help raise two young children and her increasing dissatisfaction with the lack of novelty in her studies.